CivicActions/ssp-toolkit/docs/controls/IA.md

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: password based authentication.

-##### LINCS

-LINCS is responsible for provisioning and de-provisioning end user accounts, which must comply with the strict password policies that are enforced by the website's software configuration, as described in IA-5.

 #### a

 ##### Drupal